-The OSU Catalog may be obtained by new students, free of charge from their student academic services offices, at the beginning of their first semester at OSU.
+The OSU Catalog may be obtained by new students in the form of a CD, free of charge from their student academic services offices, at the beginning of their first semester at OSU.
 Other persons may purchase the Catalog through the Student Union Bookstore by mail.
 Reference copies are also available in many administrative offices and libraries, and Oklahoma high schools, junior and community colleges.